PWNFinance/gm_events_cities/events/ethprague/readme.md

 price: €169

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: Paralelní Polis
+venue: Hala 13, Holešovická tržnice

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Dělnická 43, Prague, 17000 Czech Republic
+address: Prague, 17000 Czech Republic

 # The category of the event.
 Valid options:
 # - conference